A person standing next to a green wall.

 Other differences are temporary.
 These differences have to do with timing.
 You’ll end up recognizing the income and expenses eventually, but you just may realize them sooner under one system than you do under the other.

 Temporary timing differences create deferred tax assets and liabilities.
-Deferred tax assets indicate that you’ve accumulated future deductions—in other words, a positive cash flow—while deferred tax liabilities indicate a future tax liability.
+Deferred tax assets indicate that you’ve accumulated future tax deductions—in other words, a positive cash flow—while deferred tax liabilities indicate a future tax liability.

 Accelerated asset depreciation